pajacobs-ghub/eDAQS-programs/README.md

 based on an AVR64EA28 microcontroller for sampling up to 12 analog signals together with a PIC18F16Q41 microcontroller that handles serial communication with a supervising personal computer.
-The analog signals (nominally 0-5V) are provided to the header at the left side of the photograph (below) and the RS485 connection, together with power-input pins, is attached to the header at the top right of the photograph.
+The analog signals (nominally 0-5V) are provided to the J1 or J2 pin headers at the left side of the photograph (below).
+The RS485 connection, together with power-input pins, is attached to the J5 pin header at the top right of the photograph.
 The board is intended to be operated via text commands from the personal computer, with the board responding only to commands that have been addressed to it.